How to turn off battery throttling on an iPhone

 Should you turn off iPhone throttling?

 If you prefer performance over extended battery life, then switching off the performance management makes sense.
-However, it’ll shorten your battery's lifespan quicker and result in faster battery draining.
+However, this will shorten your battery's lifespan.

 Instead of buying a new phone, another affordable option is to replace the battery for $49 or $69, depending on which model you own.

 If you own a reasonably modern iPhone, like the iPhone 8, battery replacement may make more sense than buying a brand new iPhone.
-After all, $49-$69 is a lot cheaper than a new iPhone.
+After all, $49-$69 is a lot lower than the price of a new iPhone.

 The new Optimized Charging Feature

 Apple released another battery-focused feature in iOS 13 called “Optimized Battery Charging.”
 The feature reduces the wear on your iPhone battery and improves its lifespan by reducing the time your iPhone takes to charge fully.

 When you enable this feature, your iPhone learns your daily charging routine and delays charging past 80% in specific situations.

 For instance, if your iPhone predicts you’ll charge it for an extended time or overnight, it’ll automatically activate Optimized Battery Charging to delay charging.
 The algorithm prevents the battery from overcharging and losing its capacity.

 The Optimized Battery Charging feature is on by default when you update to iOS 13 or later.
 To turn the feature off, go to Settings > Battery > Battery Health > Optimized Battery Charging.